Meet Our Program Mentors

 Dr. Lu Wang is Chief of the Translational Genomics Research Branch in the Division of Extramural Research at NIDCR.
 She oversees funding programs supporting translational research in multi-omics, developmental biology, data science, and bioethics aimed at improving/overcoming dental, oral, and craniofacial health/health disparities.
 She was previously a Program Director at NHGRI overseeing the genomics center and research programs.
 Before joining NIH, she was a research and development VP and chief operations officer in the private sector, leading product development and commercialization for the tissue/organ transplant market.
 She has (co)authored publications about scientific initiatives, genomics methods, and transcriptional regulation.
 She holds B.S. and M.S. degrees in genetics, earned a Ph.D. in microbiology at Cornell University, and received postdoctoral training at The Rockefeller University.
 She is committed to enhancing the diversity of the biomedical workforce and research through mentoring and program activities.

-Dr. Krista A. Zanetti is a Program Officer in the Epidemiology and Genomics Research Program (EGRP), Division of Cancer Control and Population Sciences, at NCI.
-She earned her Ph.D. in nutrition from Cornell University and subsequently joined the Cancer Prevention Fellowship Program at NCI.
+Dr. Krista A. Zanetti is a Program Director in the Office of Nutrition (ONR), Division of Program Coordination, Planning, and Strategic Initiatives in the NIH Office of the Director.
+She earned her Ph.D. in nutrition from Cornell University and subsequently joined the Cancer Prevention Fellowship Program at the National Cancer Institute (NCI).
 During the first year of her fellowship, she earned an M.P.H. at the Johns Hopkins Bloomberg School of Public Health, focusing on epidemiological and biostatistical methods, and then conducted primary research in the Laboratory of Human Carcinogenesis in NCI’s Center for Cancer Research.
-Since joining EGRP, her primary focus has been building infrastructure and capacity to support metabolomics in studies with an epidemiological study design.
-She is the NCI co-coordinator of the NIH Common Fund’s Metabolomics Program and leads the Consortium of Metabolomics Studies (COMETS), which leverages existing resources and data to support metabolomics research using prospective cohorts.
+Following her fellowship, she held a Program Director position in the Division of Cancer Control and Population Sciences at the NCI where she focused on building infrastructure and capacity to support metabolomics in studies with an epidemiological study design.
+She recently joined ONR where she will coordinate activities focused on the developmental origins of health and diet-related chronic diseases and support efforts to implement the Strategic Plan for NIH Nutrition Research.